shalivan/shalivan.github.io/_posts/PSY/0001-01-01-Perception.md

 What to do to improve a quality of judgement

-Chapters:
-1. distinction of automatic of 1 and controlled of 2.
-Core of system 1 create coherent interpretation what's going on.
-What underlay intuition and how it influence judgement
-2. Study of judgement statistic.
-Why its hard to think statistically (sys 1 is not god)
-3. limitation of our mind.
-Confidence what we believe we know. and hard to acknowledge how lo we know.
-Overconfidence because of (nie widzimy dużo i myslimy ze to wsystko co jes t)
-4. economic.
-Model of choice deviate from rationality.
-Decvisions are driven bym inconsequential features of.
-5. recent search. distinction EXPERIENCED cell and REMEMBERING cell.
-(2 experiences: 1 longer, we can exploit remembering cell)

-##### Distinctions in book:
-1. Experiaence cell , emember cell
-2. agents in clasical economics and behavioral economics
-3. Automatic sys 1, efortful sys 2

-## Introduction
 - easier to see errors of others (objective observers more likely detect our errors)
 - systematic errors : biases (biases on intuitions)
 - reliance on statistic produce bias (we have intuition for grammar but not for statistics)